larssmit/jump-to.tmbundle/README.md

 JumpTo should appear under the "Bundles" menu item in TextMate 2.

+Also make sure the TM_CTAGS variable is pointing to the right Ctags path.
+If not, change this here:

+TextMate -> Preferences -> Variables

+and make an entry with Variable name 'CTAGS' and Value the path to the ctags command.

 # License

 If not otherwise specified (see below), files in this repository fall under the following license: